okosodovictor/Sample-Asp.net-Web-API/README.md

-# Sample Asp.net-Web-API Project with JWT athorization flow
+# Sample Asp.net-Web-API Project with JWT authorization flow

 Sample RESTful Asp.net Web Api with demonstration of Onion Achitecture and security implementation with JWT.